Murder Mystery Game AI

-Printable cold case files involve designing templates in Canva or Word with suspect profiles, evidence photos, witness statements, and timeline details, then printing on cardstock and organizing into individual guest folders.
-Free online tools let you customize templates with your party's storyline, transforming a casual evening into an immersive detective experience where guests actively investigate rather than passively follow along.
+Printable cold case files involve designing templates with suspect profiles, evidence photos, witness statements, and timeline details, then printing on cardstock and organizing into individual guest folders.
+Free online tools let you customize templates with your party's storyline, creating an immersive detective experience where guests actively investigate rather than passively follow along.

 Create Your Murder Mystery Game is blocked until you accept marketing cookies.